security-pride/WaDec/README.md

 ### Evaluation

 #### CodeBLEU
-In Section 5.2 of our paper, we disscuss one of the External Threats to Validity, i.e., **the limitations of CodeBLEU**, which is detailed in -> [Limits of CodeBLEU](Scripts/Metrics/Codebleu/README.md)
+In Section 5.2 of our paper, we disscuss one of the External Threats to Validity, i.e., **the limitations of CodeBLEU**, which is detailed in -> [Limitations of CodeBLEU](Scripts/Metrics/Codebleu/README.md)

 For calculating CodeBLEU scores, please run [cal_codebleu.py](Scripts/Metrics/Codebleu/cal_codebleu.py):
 ```